jayfunc/BetterLyrics/README.md

   - <details><summary>LX Music</summary>

     - Please make sure you have enabled "Open API" in LX Music settings page
-    - Then open BetterLyrics, go to settings, go to "Advanced options", input your LX Music server address (mostly like http://127.0.0.1:23330) and there you go!
+    - Then open BetterLyrics, go to settings, go to "Playback sources", input your LX Music server address (mostly like http://127.0.0.1:23330) and there you go!

     </details>